Castillo helps Reds shut down Cardinals

 The Cardinals are 4 1/2 games behind Chicago in the NL Central after the Cubs beat Philadelphia 7-1.

-Castillo (8-11) gave up two hits and struck out a career-high 11 in 6 2/3 innings.
+Castillo (8-11) gave up two hits and struck out a career-high 11.
 He gave up a leadoff single to Matt Carpenter in the first before retiring 15 of the next 16 hitters.

 Poncedeleon, in his third major league start, retired the first 10 batters he faced on 43 pitches.
 But the next six hitters reached safely ending his night after 3 1-3 innings.
 Poncedeleon gave up three runs on five hits.
 He struck out four and walked one.